 - “You’re doing good things.
 Good things will happen for you.”

 So, where to from here?
 Well, I set the goal to read the 100 greatest books of all time in the 100 months from November 2007 to my 30th birthday in March 2016.
-I was having so much fun that I decided to add another 250 books to the list!
-I’m also having a great time writing about travel, leisure, food, drinks, marketing, media, TV, film, music, theatre, personal development, books, and more.
+I was having so much fun that I decided to expand the list.
+I’ve also had a great time writing about travel, leisure, food, drinks, marketing, media, TV, film, music, theatre, personal development, books, and more.